qthompsongit/final_project_bayesian/README.md

-📘 Bayesian Hierarchical Logistic Regression for 2-Year Mortality in Pediatric CNS Tumors Final Project – Bayesian Statistics
+### 📘 Bayesian Hierarchical Logistic Regression for 2-Year Mortality in Pediatric CNS Tumors

 Team: [Team Member Names]
 Date: December 2025

-🧠 1.
-Why Pediatric CNS Tumors Matter
+### 🧠 Why Pediatric CNS Tumors Matter

-Pediatric Central Nervous System (CNS) tumors are among the most clinically significant cancers in children, as highlighted across the papers in this project.
+Pediatric Central Nervous System (CNS) tumors are among the most clinically significant cancers in children.

-1. Leading Cause of Pediatric Cancer Death

-From Pediatric CNS Tumor Overview and Emerging Treatment Considerations:
+Based on the review by **Damodharan & Puccetti (2024)**, three key factors underscore their importance:

+* **Most common solid tumors in children**
+    > *"CNS tumors are the most common solid neoplasm seen in children."*
+* **Leading cause of cancer-related death**
-CNS tumors are now the leading cause of cancer-related death in children, surpassing leukemia in many regions.
+    > *"They are the leading cause of death from cancer in this group."*

-They often involve rapid progression, complex tumor biology, and high morbidity.

-2. High Tumor Heterogeneity

-Subtypes such as medulloblastoma, embryonal tumors, gliomas, and ependymomas vary widely in:

-prognosis

-genomic drivers

-response to therapy

-The pediatric brain tumor surgical outcome meta-analysis further shows that clinical outcomes vary dramatically across subtypes, requiring models that can detect subtle patterns.

-3. Multi-study Data = High Heterogeneity

-The CCDI’s data harmonization paper emphasizes:

-large variation in clinical practices,

-inconsistent follow-up structures,

-demographic differences across institutions.

-This directly motivates our use of hierarchical models with study-level random intercepts.

-4. Low Event Rate (Rare Mortality Events)

-Even among high-risk CNS tumors, 2-year mortality is relatively rare.

-Bayesian methods are ideal because they:

-handle sparsity,

-quantify uncertainty,

-avoid overfitting in small-sample subgroups.
+* **High incidence (~20% of all childhood cancers)**
+    > *"CNS tumors account for approximately 20% of childhood cancers, second only to leukemia."*

+These characteristics highlight the **clinical urgency** of studying pediatric CNS tumors and motivate the development of models that better characterize risk factors, treatment effects, and early mortality patterns in this vulnerable population.

 🎯 2.
 Project Overview